Better supplement decisions.

 Population relevance

-Whether a product is formulated for the intended age group, health context, or dietary pattern — and whether the supporting evidence comes from studies in that same population.
+Whether a product is formulated for the intended age group and context — and whether supporting evidence comes from studies in that same population.

-“Is this product designed for the person who would actually use it?”
+“Is this designed for the person who would actually use it?”

-Clarity on scope matters as much as clarity on method.
-This evaluation framework has specific limits that are worth stating plainly.
+Clarity on limits matters as much as clarity on method.
+Three things this framework does not do.

 Medical advice